 The Canadian College of Naturopathic Medicine (CCNM) is Canada's premier institute for education and research in naturopathic medicine.
-CCNM offers a rigorous four-year, full-time doctor of naturopathic medicine program.
+CCNM offers a rigorous four-year, full-time naturopathic medicine program.

 The Canadian College of Naturopathic Medicine is accredited by the Council on Naturopathic Medical Education (CNME), the accrediting agency for naturopathic colleges and programs in Canada and the United States.